 CAPC is the global expert in forecasting vector-borne diseases of companion animals in the United States.
 For Pet Disease Alerts, CAPC has partnered with a team of statisticians at Clemson University to develop a statistical methodology, software programming and user interface to forecast four parasitic diseases—heartworm disease, Lyme disease, ehrlichiosis and anaplasmosis—for every county in the United States on a monthly basis.

 These diseases are of great concern to pet owners and veterinarians across the country because of how quickly they can spread, moving into areas that previously may not have been affected and putting pets in these areas at high risk for infection.
-The CAPC Regional Monthly Forecasts are designed to alert pet owners and veterinarians to ever-changing, concerning trends in parasite infections in local communities and across the country before they occur.
+The 30 Day Pet Parasite Forecasts are designed to alert pet owners and veterinarians to ever-changing, concerning trends in parasite infections in local communities and across the country before they occur.

-The CAPC Regional Monthly Forecasts provide an accurate short-term picture of what’s going on across the United States, down to the county level, for each of the four diseases.
+The 30 Day Pet Parasite Forecasts provide an accurate short-term picture of what’s going on across the United States, down to the county level, for each of the four diseases.
 The Forecasts are generated by a dynamic, data-driven model that analyzes recent trends in disease prevalence rates within every county.
 Data are collected monthly, so that each Forecast is based on all available data, up to and including the previous month.